tsafavi/codex/README.md

 # run from codex-master/
 scripts/baseline.sh
 ```
-Note that this script first downloads the <a href="https://github.com/uma-pi1/kge#results-and-pretrained-models" target="_blank">best pretrained LibKGE model on FB15K-237</a> to ```models/link-prediction/fb15k-237/rescal/``` and the best link prediction model on CoDEx-M to ```models/link-prediction/codex-m/complex/``` if they do not already exist.
+Note that this script first downloads the [best pretrained LibKGE model on FB15K-237](https://github.com/uma-pi1/kge#results-and-pretrained-models) to ```models/link-prediction/fb15k-237/rescal/``` and the best link prediction model on CoDEx-M to ```models/link-prediction/codex-m/complex/``` if they do not already exist.

 #### <a id="tc-script">Triple classification</a>